Rungrado 1st of May Stadium

-second largest stadium in the world by seating capacity.
-The stadium can officially hold up to a maximum of 114,000 spectators.

 Uses

 The stadium is currently used for football matches, a few athletics events and sometimes for the mass games of the Arirang Festival.

 Design

 The stadium's scalloped roof features 16 arches arranged in a ring, and resembles a magnolia blossom.
 It hosts events on a main pitch covering 22500 m2.
 Its total floor space is over 207000 m2 across eight stories, and the lobes of its roof peak at more than 60 m above the ground.
 The stadium was originally built with an official capacity of 150,000.
 After a 2014 remodel which included the replacement of some bench seating with individual seats, observers estimated a new capacity of approximately 114,000.
-It was later confirmed in November 2022 that the stadium is still expandable up to 150,000.